ffaristocrat/mechbay/README.md

 and the last character identifies the variant.

 Variants are generally used for playable guest units.
-For example, there are multiple versions of "Heero Yuy" that are identical except for their stats & images.
-Only the first is recruitable.
+For example, there are multiple versions of "Heero Yuy" that are identical except for their stats and/or images.
+With exceptions, only the first is recruitable.
 The others are used for different versions during a campaign.
 As such, "Heero Yuy (EW)" is *not* a variant of "Heero Yuy" since it has an entirely different unit id.
 As far as the game is concerned, they have as little in common as Duo and Treize.

 Non-playable characters, including pilots without cutins and characters who only speak in cut-scenes, have the same format except it's an N instead a C.

+##### Data

+* data/resident/CharacterSpecList.pkd/CharacterSpecList.cdb

+Primary data about characters.
+References records in other files by index.

+* data/resident/CharacterSpecList.pkd/CharacterGrowthList.cdb

+Profiles for how stats increase on each level up.

+* data/resident/CharacterSpecList.pkd/SkillAcquisitionPatternList.cdb

+Profiles for which skills are gained as a character levels up.

+* data/resident/PersonalMachineList.cdb

+Which units will turn into a custom unit when piloted by a certain character.

+* data/resident/SpecProfileList.cdb

+Links units to string text in SpecProfileList.tbl

+* data/language/*/SpecProfileList.tbl

+Profile text for each unit, including MS and characters.

+* data/resident/CharacterSpecList.pkd/CharacterConversionList.cdb

+Seems to change characters from one variant to another.
+Not sure how/when/why it's triggered.

+##### Cut-Ins

 * data/battle/cutin/general_chara/{unitid}_lip.zip
 * data/battle/cutin/scene_chara/f####{unitid}/f####.zip